 A building shall have neighborhood significance if it contributes to the creation of a physical setting representing a period important in the evolution of the Town.
-It is understood, in this case, that tThe physical setting, which is composed of buildings, landscape features, and open space, and other natural and architectural features, can transcend the sum of its parts in creating a sense of history.
+The physical setting, of buildings, landscape features, open space, and other natural and architectural features, can transcend the sum of its parts in creating a sense of history.

-Some examples of situations in which For example, a building would could have neighborhood significance are if: it is one of a group of similar buildings constructed and/or designed by an individual important in Freeport history; it is has a compatible element in a group of buildings of similar or equally important significant architectural styles; its location (i.e., on a corner lot, on a rise of land, or on a curve, on a large parcel of land, or as the first building to visually introduce an important group of buildings) makes it an important element in the neighborhood; or its size gives it a dominant place in the neighborhood.
+For example, a building could have neighborhood significance if: it is one of a group of similar buildings constructed and/or designed by an individual important in Freeport history; it has a compatible element in a group of buildings of similar or equally important significant architectural styles; its location (i.e., on a corner lot, on a rise of land, on a curve, on a large parcel of land, or as the first building to visually introduce an important group of buildings) makes it an important element in the neighborhood; or its size gives it a dominant place in the neighborhood.